darkforceteam/RaceMe/readme.md

 - [ ] When CHALLENGE completed.
 All participant can see result of the CHALLENGE
 - [ ] Friends of participant that did not join CHALLENGE can also see result notification about their friend's CHALLENGE

-E. SOLO WORK OUT - GOSH RUN
+E. SOLO WORK OUT - GHOST RUN
 - [ ] User enter Start workout screen and can select the following option:
     - [ ] Workout type: Running/Biking/Hiking/Trail
-    - [ ] Gosh select: chose a pass workout record to race agains.
+    - [ ] Ghost select: chose a pass workout record to race agains.
     - [ ] Music: chose a playlist to play music from iTunes

 F. PROFILE PAGE